Children Psychiatric Problems

 Most people think bedwetting is a common childhood problem.
 But it could be the effect of an underlying child mental disorder.
 Children with post-traumatic stress disorder often undergo bedwetting during nightmares or panic attacks.
 This health condition should not be ignored but needs mental health treatment.

 A child has anxiety disorder if he constantly worries or fears something.
-This mental illness affects his childhood and quality of life.
+This mental illness affects his childhood mental and quality of life.
 Health care professionals with psychiatric training treat this by using mild anxiety medications and Cognitive Behavioural Therapy.